Fábrica de Armas Halcón

-Fábrica de Armas Halcón (English: "Halcón Firearms Factory") was an Argentinian defense company founded in 1941 and located in Buenos Aires.
+Fábrica de Armas Halcón (English: "Halcón Firearms Factory") was an Argentine defense company founded in 1941 and located in Buenos Aires.

 History

 On 23 May 1941, Carlos Martin, Gildo Marcati and Arnoldo Pienovi, founded the defense company "Fábrica de Armas Halcón".
 This company began to work in the city of Avellaneda, province of Buenos Aires.

 The facilities consisted of a building with two bodies.
 In one of them, the copying winches of fluted, winches for the preparation of butts, the matrices and the soldering mounted irons.
 The building also owned an ample cellar with tunnel for the test of submachine guns.
 In the other body, were the sections of polished, drop hammers, finished butts, bronzed, armed, packaging, deposits, plus stands for the test of .22LR calibre rifles.
 The factory consisted, also, of an office of projects and plans, where the plans of the different arms with the specifications from materials and tolerances were made.
 There the studies of manufacturing costs, process to manufacture, product control, etc. were done.
 Another important office was the destined one for quality control.
 The same consisted of elements of high accuracy (durometers, calibers, micrometers, comparators, etc.), with which the control of all the pieces was realised that were elaborated.
 It is possible to emphasize, that in his almost totality, the systems and mechanisms that used the arms of this company/signature was of its own design, credited with international patents.
 The company constructed the majority of its machineries in agreement with the needs that were arising in production.
 In fact, everything was elaborated in the factory: butts, guns, means, etc.